shoeffner/mthesis/src/gaze_library.md

 steps.
 It is possible to add custom steps by altering Gaze's source code in very few places (see @sec:writing-a-custom-pipeline-step).
-Once implemented, the gaze tracker, the pipeline and the pipeline steps can be configured using a +YAML file.
+Once implemented, the gaze tracker, the pipeline and the pipeline steps can be configured using a +YAML file, `gaze.yaml`.

-The software is still very limited and works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended[^3Doffsetcamera].
-It can process live webcam streams, video files, and images[^supportedformats].
+The software works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended[^3Doffsetcamera].
+It can process live webcam streams, video files, and images (see @sec:input-source-capture).

 [^3Doffsetcamera]: Currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed.

-[^supportedformats]: Gaze employs OpenCV's `VideoCapture` and is thus limited by its capabilities.

 The gaze tracker reliably tracks a subject's face and eyes, detects pupils, estimates the head orientation, and also estimates the distance between camera